 Probiotics have been gaining a lot of popularity in the last few years because we now know that 70-80% of our immune system is located in our gut.
 We also know that we are made up of more bacteria than we are cells, which is fascinating!
 Therefore, if we want a healthy immune system, we need a healthy gut system, and if our gut is made up of bacteria (aka the gut microbiome), we must make sure it has a healthy balance of beneficial and non-beneficial bacteria.

 There are trillions of bacteria in our gut and it’s our job to keep the beneficial bacteria in check to outweigh the non-beneficial bacteria.
 Our gut digests our food, regulates our hormones, excretes toxins, produces vitamins and keeps our entire body healthy.
-Optimal gut health starts with the food you eat, which should be rich in fiber, proteins, and healthy fats.
+Optimal gut health starts with the food you eat, which should be rich in fiber (read more about why fiber is so important to gut health), proteins, and healthy fats.
 In addition to unhealthy food, chronic stress and lack of sleep can contribute to gut imbalance.
 When our gut is imbalanced, we’re in need of a healthy reset, like my 30 Day Reset.

 For most people, a healthy and balanced diet with naturally probiotic-rich foods like yogurt, kefir, kimchi, sauerkraut, etc, can contribute to a healthy gut.